jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The theme service globally manages the selected theme font and font-size, saving changes to local storage.
 It retrieves stored values on creation and allows for light or dark theme selection.
 Components use the service to apply the selected theme without needing to subscribe for changes.
 The main window refreshes content when the theme is updated.
 # MarkdownCode > services > Selection service
 The selection service tracks selected text and the active editor.
 It can be monitored for changes.
 Supported actions include cut, copy, paste, delete, clear selection, and select all.
-# MarkdownCode > services > line parser
-The line-parser service parses markdown lines and updates text-fragments in the project-service.
-It has an empty array called fragmentsIndex to store text-fragment objects.
-It can create new text-fragments by trimming and converting the line to lowercase, determining the depth-level based on the number of '#' at the beginning of the line, removing the '#' and assigning it as the title, calculating the key, and setting the 'out-of-date' flag to true.
-It can also calculate the key of a text-fragment by looping through the fragmentsIndex array.
-The parse function accepts a string and line index, and handles different scenarios such as filling the fragmentsIndex array, finding the index of the first occurrence, calculating the index value of the line, creating/updating text-fragments, and appending lines.
 # MarkdownCode > services > position-tracking service
 The position-tracking service tracks the user's selected text-fragment.
 It keeps track of the selected line number, the related text-fragment, and an eventTarget for monitoring changes.
 It provides a method to set the currently selected line, which retrieves the object at that line index from the line-parser service.
 If the object is different from the currently selected text-fragment, it is stored as the new selected text-fragment and triggers the on-changed event for registered event handlers.
-# MarkdownCode > services > result-cache service
-This service manages cached results for transformers, which store and track calculation results on text fragments.
-The cache monitors changes in project and result fragments.
-Transformers use this class to cache results using a dictionary.
-The cache creates cache-item objects with results if the key is not present, or updates the result if the key is already present.
-The cache also maintains a secondary dictionary to track relationships between text-fragment titles and dictionary entries.
-Results are stored in a JSON file specified by the transformer, which includes the primary and secondary dictionaries, overwritten values, and last save date.
-The cache registers event handlers to monitor changes and marks entries in the secondary dictionary as out-of-date.
-It can overwrite and retrieve results for specific keys and determine if a text fragment is out-of-date based on the key.
 # MarkdownCode > components > toolbar > home > build section
 - The build-section component has build-service actions.
 - Buttons use icons instead of text.